jlelong/LaTeX-Workshop-wiki/Compile.md

 ### `latex-workshop.latex.recipe.default`

 Define which recipe is used by the _Build LaTeX project_ command.
 It also applies to auto build.
-Recipes are refered to by their names as defined in `latex-workshop.latex.recipes`.
+Recipes are referred to by their names as defined in `latex-workshop.latex.recipes`.
 Note there are two special values:

 - `"first"`: Use the first recipe defined in [`latex-workshop.latex.recipes`](#latex-recipes).
 - `"lastUsed"`: Use the last used recipe by the command _LaTeX Workshop: Build with recipe_.